 - Pour the batter into the pan to make four 6-inch pancakes.

 - Top each portion with half of the orange segments and a drizzle of maple syrup or a scoop of yogurt if desired.
+Mix any remaining zest into the maple syrup or yogurt.

-I like this recipe so much I included it in my Mediterranean Diet for Two Cookbook.
+I like this recipe so much that I included it in my Mediterranean Diet for Two Cookbook.
 Did you get your copy yet?